What MPF is

 Consolidating your accrued MPF benefits makes it easier to manage.
 Find out how to set up a personal MPF account.

-- The information contained here is for reference only and will be updated occasionally.
+- The information contained here is for reference only and will be updated without notice.
 The provisions of the Mandatory Provident Fund Schemes Ordinance, other applicable legislation/regulations and guidelines or announcements published by the Mandatory Provident Fund Schemes Authority shall prevail for any information on MPF system.
-If you are in doubt about the meaning or the effect of the contents of this website, you should seek independent professional advice.
+If you're in doubt about the meaning or the effect of the contents of this website, you should seek independent professional advice.